What do we do?

 Community Rail Partnerships are ‘not for profit’ organisations which provide a link between the railway industry and local communities.
 Partners can include any individual, business or organisation who wants to positively develop the local rail route and stations.
 This includes practical initiatives to improve station facilities, services and access, enhance integration with other forms of transport and create a better, more sustainable local railway.

 Who are the stakeholders and partners in the East Hampshire Community Rail Partnership?

-South Downs National Park Authority, South Western Railway, Hampshire County Council, East Hampshire District Council, local Parish Councils, Network Rail, and ACoRP (The Association of Community Rail Partnerships).
+South Downs National Park Authority, South Western Railway, Hampshire County Council, East Hampshire District Council, local Parish Councils, Network Rail, and Community Rail Network.

 Can anyone else join?

 If you want to positively develop the local rail route and stations… YES!